DevnagriAI/devnagri_docs/guide/Dota_web.md

 ### 2. Subdirectory

 This approach involves creating a new subdirectory for each language version of your website.
-For example, if your main website is www.example.com, the Hindi version would be www.example.com/hi.
+For example, if your main website is www.example.com, the Hindi version could be www.example.com/hi or www.example.com/hindi.

 Step 1.